-The real estate investor pays search costs c^R while it searches for a buyer.
-As long as the house is not destroyed, she finds a suitable buyer and receives the price of the house p with probability $\theta m(\theta)$.
+The agent posting the vacancy pays a search cost $c^R$ while she searches for a buyer.
+As long as the house is not destroyed, she finds a suitable buyer and receives the price of the house p with probability $\theta m(\theta)$ .
 Otherwise, she continues to hold a vacancy next period.